 Photography is all about capturing a moment in an instant.
 Nothing is more instant than a bolt of lightning.

 Learning how to photograph lightning is not easy.
-Getting that great shot at exactly the right time takes practise.
-But there are many strategies to help improve your lightning photography chances and your results.
+Getting that great shot at exactly the right time takes practice.
+But there are many strategies to help improve your lightning photography.

 Check the Weather to Predict When Lightning Will Strike